TaDish-App/TaDish-App.github.io/index.md

 ### Try for Later Page
 <img src="../images/savedPage.png" alt="surprise" width="200" height="400">
-Ready to try a new dish?
+<p>Ready to try a new dish?
 This dish saves all dishes you swiped right on the recommendation page and also includes dishes we think you'll adore.
-Get details on how others rated this dish and easily filter between various dish types to get the dish that suits your need!
+Get details on how others rated this dish and easily filter between various dish types to get the dish that suits your need!</p>

 ### Profile Page